frankyeh/UNet-Studio-Website/doc/how_to_analyze_dmri.md

 ![image](https://user-images.githubusercontent.com/275569/147861653-6f86b49c-143f-4297-a304-6b28680c1691.png)

-The following introduces the analysis methods provided by DSI Studio, starting from the simplest approach to more recent connectome analysis, I am listing a step-by-step workflow in the following sections.

 I would also recommend checking out the [citation page](/citation.html) to see how other studies have used DSI Studio in their analysis.

-The followings are protocols for each analytical approaches
+The followings are steps for each analytical approaches:

 ## Region-Based Analysis